Shah Ghazi Rustam: Birth and background

 Shah Ghazi was born in ca. 1105, as the son of Ali I, whose father, Shahriyar IV (r.
 1074–1114), was the then Bavandid king of Mazandaran.
 The Bavand kingdom was during this period a vassal of the Seljuk Empire, which had a decade earlier under sultan Malik-Shah I (r.
 1072–1092) controlled a vast area stretching from the Hindu Kush to eastern Anatolia and from Central Asia to the Persian Gulf.
 However, after the assassination of Malik-Shah and his vizier Nizam al-Mulk in 1092, the Seljuk Empire had fallen into decline.
 Shahriyar IV had thus been able to disobey the orders of the Seljuk sultan Muhammad I Tapar (r.
 1105–1118) several times.
 After Shahriyar IV's death in 1114, his son Qarin III succeeded him, and started arresting and imprisoning many loyal servants of his father, thus heavily weakening the kingdom.
 He later fell ill, and died in 1117 after he asked the local people to pledge allegiance to his son Rustam III, who succeeded him.
-Rustam III's reign, however, was even more shortlived—he was poisoned by his stepmother, the sister of Muhammad I Tapar, who wanted to marry Ali I, who ascended the Bavandid throne.
+Rustam III's reign, however, was even more short-lived—he was poisoned by his stepmother, the sister of Muhammad I Tapar, who wanted to marry Ali I, who ascended the Bavandid throne.

 Early life

 Shah Ghazi is first mentioned in 1119, when the Seljuk sultan Ahmad Sanjar (r.
-1118-1157) ordered Ali to meet him at his court, who disobeyed, and instead sent Shah Ghazi.
+1118–1157) ordered Ali to meet him at his court, who disobeyed, and instead sent Shah Ghazi.
 Sanjar, however, was extremely unsatisfied with Shah Ghazi and dismissed him after four months.
-In 1131, Sanjar ordered Ali to join him in a expedition to Iraq.
+In 1131, Sanjar ordered Ali to join him in an expedition to Iraq.
 Shah Ghazi was once again sent to Sanjar, where he distinguished himself and was wounded at the battle of Dinavar in 25 May 1132, where Sanjar emerged victorious.
 Sanjar then granted Shah Ghazi several honors and allowed him to return to his father in Mazandaran.

 In 1141/1142, the Khwarazm-Shah Atsiz (r.
-1127-1156) invaded Khorasan and seized Gorgan from Ali.
+1127–1156) invaded Khorasan and seized Gorgan from Ali.
 He then imprisoned the local Bavandid governor Rustam Kabudjama.
 Shah Ghazi, without the agreement of his father, then met Atsiz, and persuaded him to release Rustam Kabudjama.
 Ali, after hearing about his son meeting with Atsiz without his approval, criticized his actions.
 Some time later, Ali, who was too old to rule, abdicated in favor of Shah Ghazi.
 Ali died three years later at Tammisha and was buried in Sari.